-Cancer Council Queensland has implemented a new scheme for cancer research funding called the Accelerating Collaborative Cancer Research (ACCR) grants scheme.
+Cancer Council Queensland’s scheme for cancer research funding is called the Accelerating Collaborative Cancer Research (ACCR) grants scheme.
 The ACCR grants scheme has replaced CCQ’s long-running Cancer Research Project Grants scheme.

 - Develop the capacity of high-quality cancer research groups in Queensland.

 Up to two ACCR grants will be awarded in 2021 for funding to commence on 1 January 2022.
 Each grant will:

 - Provide a total of $500,000 per annum, comprising $350,000 per annum from CCQ and a required cash co-contribution of $150,000 per annum from the Administering Institution.

 The application process for ACCR grants is a two-stage process involving initial expressions of interest followed by a full application (by invitation only).